Jayden1311/Jayden1311/README.md

   </p>
 <p > Hello 🌏!
 Welcome to my profile!
 My name is Jayden, also known as Jay.
 I am a 21 y/o Software Developer that is currently studying to become a Software Engineer.
 As a child I was fascinated by technology and that inspired me to become a Software Developer.
 Every commit is something you need to think of!
 Everyday is different and the challenges bring me personal growth.
 I firmly believe in the power of technology to make people happy and create awesome things!.
 The impact and reach of coding is extraordinary.
 Writing code is more than typing in a text editor, it can change everything and I want to be a part of it!</p>

-<p> My main technical skills include HTML5, CSS3, JavaScript, PhP, Node.JS, FileMaker, Vue.js, Nuxt.js, Node.js, Java, PowerShell, Git, GitHub, and I'm still learning more!...</p>
+<p> My main technical skills include HTML5, CSS3, Javascript, Php, Node.js, FileMaker, Vue.js, Nuxt.js, Java, PowerShell, Git, GitHub, and I'm still learning more!...</p>

 <h2 align='center'> ⭐ GitHub Stats (Empty as projects are private) ⭐ </h2>